 A barista at the airport on the nearby continent, U.S. student Megan Gallagher is struggling with loneliness of her own.
 Going to school in a foreign country isn’t what she expected, and she hides in her room most days.The only thing that calls to her are the brochures the charming pilot Kyle leaves when he buys coffee between flights.
 The images of the haunting, beautiful, mysterious island look like life, even though they’re tangled up with God and religion, things she knows nothing about.
 More than anything, she wants to see the island herself.

 When Kyle mistakenly thinks Megan needs to escape a bad relationship, he sneaks her onto the island.
 In the midst of ancient tombs and hidden caves, Megan and Kyle are drawn together and to an understanding of God and themselves neither has known before.
 Danger and heartache threaten as they decide if the island, God, or each other play roles in their futures.

-Morning Veil is a stand-alone novel from the St. Ninian's Sanctuary series, Christian romance on a mysterious island retreat center.
+Morning Veil is a standalone novel in the St. Ninian’s Sanctuary series, small town Christian romance with a mysterious island twist.